Integrated Multiscale Domain Adaptive YOLO: Experiments

-Moreover, to show the benefit of using a unified domain classifier instead of three different domain classifiers, we plot in Figure \ref{fig:3DCL} the losses of the three domain classifiers of the baseline architecture over the first 5K iterations of training for the clear $\rightarrow$ foggy experiment.
+In order to show the benefit of using a unified domain classifier instead of three different domain classifiers, we recorded the domain classifier loss of Equation \ref{dc_loss} over training iterations for the KITTI $\rightarrow$ Cityscapes experiment.
+Figure \ref{fig:3DCL} shows the losses of the three domain classifiers, corresponding to features F1, F2, and F3 of the baseline architecture over the first 2500 iterations of training.
 We can see that the losses are dissimilar after 1K iterations.
-This implies inconsistency among the classifiers' performance, which leads to drop in performance.
+This implies inconsistency among the classifiers' performance, which leads to a drop in performance.
 This motivated our objective in employing a unified domain classifier for all three scales.
 In turn, this led to the UC architecture for improving the detection performance when applied to the target domain data as shown in Tables \ref{mAP_cityscapes}, \ref{mAP_waymo} and \ref{mAP_KITTI_Cityscapes}.